Story of O (film): Production

 Story of O was the first in a series of sex-oriented films for Anthony Steel, although he was always clothed.

 Reception

 The film was refused a UK theatrical release certificate from the BBFC in 1975, but was eventually passed without cuts for DVD in 2000.
+In 2002 the film was given an NC-17 for "sexual content".

 On Rotten Tomatoes, the film holds an approval rating of 40% based on ten reviews, with an average rating of 4.9 out of 10.